 Another innovative feature is the Weekly Research Seminar.
-These seminars aim to stimulate PPCIC learners in their ability to organize their research and present their ideas.
-The seminars take place during each academic term, with the participation of students enrolled in the second quarter of the course onwards.
-In the seminars the students present: (i) articles accepted for publication in conferences, for rehearsal purposes; (Ii) articles made over some course in the previous quarter; (Iii) an account of the evolution of his research.
+These seminars aim to stimulate PPCIC students’ ability to organize their research and present their ideas.
+The seminars take place during each academic term, with the participation of students enrolled in the second trimester of the course onwards.
+In the seminars, the students present: (i) articles accepted for publication in conferences, for rehearsal purposes; (ii) articles produced in some course in the previous trimester; (iii) an account of the evolution of his research.
 Through such presentations, students gain feedback on their work and presentations, aiding in their academic development.

-The Weekly Research Seminars are integrated into the discipline of Scientific Methodology in Computation.
-Thus, newcomers to the course have the opportunity to observe in practice the concepts explored in the discipline, as well as to know the researches in progress by other students and to allow a greater integration between them.
+The Weekly Research Seminars are integrated into the Scientific Methodology in Computation course.
+Thus, newcomers have the opportunity to observe in practice the concepts explored in the subject, as well as to know the researches in progress by other students and to allow greater integration between them.

 It is also worth mentioning the participation of undergraduate students in the seminars, as an additional activity to their training, through the computation of compulsory hours.
-Such participation is important, allowing a greater integration of these with the students of the PPCIC.
-Along with the discipline of Applied Research Practice, the seminars represent yet another stimulus for undergraduates to pursue their masters degree.
+Such participation is important, allowing greater integration of these students with the ones from PPCIC.
+Together with the Applied Research Practice course, the seminars represent yet another stimulus for undergraduates to pursue their masters’ degree.

 It is also worth mentioning the interaction with high school students, through the PIBIC-EM Program, effectively seeking the verticalization of education.
 These students, therefore, have the opportunity to interact with students from other levels of teaching experiencing the practice of research.